anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/Module-03-organize-your-data-lake.md

 #### 2.5.2.
 Create a zone for the non-data assets

-We will create a raw zone for the non-data assets-
+We will create a raw zone for the non-data assets, without discovery, as they are mostly code, and therefore unstructured.
 ```
 gcloud dataplex zones create ${MISC_RAW_ZONE_NM} --location=$LOCATION --lake=$LAKE_NM \
 --resource-location-type=SINGLE_REGION --type=RAW